 In Morocco the supply voltage is 220V.
 If the appliance is a single voltage rated appliance, it will need to operate at the same voltage as the supply voltage of the country i.e. 220V.
 If this is not the case it should be used alongside a voltage transformer or converter to allow the appliance to work safely and properly.

 You will be camping and we suggest you bring sufficient film and battery packs with you from the UK.
 There may be mobile reception on some but not all days of the ride.
+If using a GoPro please ensure you have the permission from the group to be filmed.

 It is recommended that you bring clothes that air-dry quickly.
 Avoid synthetic clothes and underwear, tight jeans or jeans with thick seams and long boots.